tomarpraveen/R_code-/README.md

 # R_code-
 for R studio
-we are facing problem in cummit
+we are facing problem in cummit.
+After so many attempt finally integrated github with R studio